 Land for New Regional Park included among 1,090 Acres Protected in Loudoun in 2013

 Ten properties in Loudoun County, totaling more than 1,090 acres, were protected by conservation easements in 2013.
 This brings the county’s total of protected land to 52,075 acres.

 The Piedmont Environmental Council (PEC) works with numerous conservation partners, including public agencies and other land trusts, to protect land in the Piedmont.
 In Loudoun County, one of PEC’s most notable partnerships and conservation successes in 2013 was with the Northern Virginia Regional Park Authority (NVRPA), which operates 24 regional parks that protect more than 11,000 acres in the region.

-VDOT is pushing to create a new major highway in Northern Virginia referred to (among other names) as the Outer Beltway.
+VDOT has been pushing to create a new major highway in Northern Virginia referred to (among other names) as the Outer Beltway.
 As we see it, this controversial new highway would cut through a National Park, open up over 100,000 acres to new development, and has the potential to actually increase traffic congestion on other roads.
-PEC and our partner groups are hosting community meetings on the proposed Outer Beltway.

 Gem Bingol, PEC’s Clarke and Loudoun County Land Use Field Officer, is seeing success with her sustainable landscaping workshops.
 The meetings have included experts from Loudoun Master Gardeners, Magee Design, Lush Life Landscapes, Loudoun County and Clean Water Action who share information about sustainable landscaping and yard care practices, garden ecology and backyard habitat creation with residents.
 Read More

 Weathered barns, historic buildings, forested rolling green hills and pastoral open fields with large bales of hay—this is the view surrounding the intersection of Routes 15 and 50 in Loudoun County, known by many as Gilberts Corner.
 Read More